home-assistant/home-assistant.io/source/_components/xs1.markdown

 {% configuration %}
 host:
-  description: Host of the XS1 Gateway
+  description: Host of the XS1 Gateway.
   required: true
   type: string
 port:
-  description: Custom port if your running your gateway behind some kind of proxy
+  description: Custom port if you are running your gateway behind some kind of proxy.
   required: false
   type: integer
   default: 80
 ssl:
-  description: Defines if `https` should be used for api requests  (only possible via your own proxy)
+  description: Defines if `https` should be used for API requests  (only possible via your own proxy).
   required: false
   type: boolean
   default: false
 username:
-  description: User to access XS1 web api
+  description: User to access XS1 web API.
   required: false
   type: string
 password:
-  description: Password to access XS1 web api
+  description: Password to access XS1 web API.
   required: false
   type: string
 {% endconfiguration %}